 - 8. Is a CAT-M1 or NB-IoT device eligible for Cybersecurity Certification?
 Yes. - 9.
-If the device supports both LTE & Wi-Fi connectivity, will the full scope of tests be required for each technology?
+If the device supports 4G LTE, 5G NR, or Wi-Fi connectivity, will the full scope of tests be required for each technology?

 Yes.

 10. Can a sensor or hub with no local interface or connection that communicates only through cloud servers be eligible for certification?